The Danube river – from backwater to energy artery

 After WW2, the Danube River was cut in half into the upper Danube flowing through the free part of Europe and a much longer lower piece draining a large part of what had been communist Europe.
 The separation was to be only the final sting of death to an already ailing river economy.

 Since the fall of the Iron Curtain, the Danube – at least in theory – is a united river basin again and countries along it do cooperate pretty seamlessly.
-But despite all efforts, economically and even culturally the Danube is just a paltry cousin of the Rhine river which is – although far shorter – the economic powerhouse when it comes to inland shipping in Europe.
+But despite all efforts, economically and even culturally the Danube is just a paltry cousin of the Rhine River which is – although far shorter – the economic powerhouse when it comes to inland shipping in Europe.

 What’s wrong then?